homearanya/active-escapes/src/pages/tours/coffee-bay-haven-hike.md

     - src: ../../img/gallery/CB-haven_lighthouse.JPG
       caption: View of the lighthouse confirms you are close to your final destination – the Haven Hotel.
     - src: ../../img/gallery/CB-Haven_beach.jpg
-      caption: Calm bays and Ocean Blue - near Hole in the Wall.
+      caption: Calm bays and Ocean Blue - near Hole in the Wall
-    - src: ../../img/gallery/CB-Haven_aloegrass.jpg
-      caption: From headland to headland on the Coffee Bay - Haven hiking stretch.

 price:
   heading: At a Glance
-  overview:
+  overview: null
-    - 4N Coffee Bay – Haven (more luxury) Trail
   table:
     - pax: 4-5 Persons
       price: R6000/pp